pedromorgan/xlwt/docs/quick_start.rst

 an :py:class:`xlwt.Workbook.Workbook` object, manipulating it and then calling its :py:func:`xlwt.Workbook.Workbook.save` method.

-The :ref:``save`` method may be passed either a string containing the path to write to or a file-like object, opened for writing in binary mode, to which the binary Excel file data will be written.
+The :ref:``save`` method may be passed either a
+* string containing the path to write to
+* or a file-like object, opened for writing in binary mode to which the binary Excel file data will be written.

 The following objects can be created within a workbook: